omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 To convert the array back to a string, I would use the join method.
 I would assign a name for the array jain = ["S", "u", "m", "e", "e", "t", " ", "J", "a", "i", "n"].
 I would write sumeet_jain = jain.join
 puts sumeet_jain
-I guess I might need to add a space in?
-I could, after printing, add a space between the different points in that string...
+If I need to convern the array sumeet_jain = ["Sumeet", "Jain"] I would have to use sumeet_jain.join(" ") to add a space between the different elements in the array.